badlydrawnrob/anki/README.md

 ## Colors

+> [!NOTE]
+>
-> 👨🏻‍🎨 **Life is better in full colour!**
+> 👨🏻‍🎨 **Life is much better in full colour!**
+>
+> 🔦 **Light and dark mode** for daytime and evening viewing.

-**Code is an art form, but life's bland with no colour!** Anki programming flashcards colors come in light and dark mode: The palettes are great for daytime and evening viewing, and [follow your device](#user-content-dark-mode) defaults.
-2 beautiful syntax highlighting colours:
+**Code is an art form, but life's bland with no colour!** Anki programming flashcards have a color palette for any time of the day, saving your eyes for candlelit coding.
+They [follow your device](#user-content-dark-mode) defaults, and syntax highlighting themes come in 2 flavours:

 - 🥷🏻 Monochrome
 - ⛵️ Breeze Dark

-Pandoc converts Markdown `code block`s (with backticks) to full-color HTML.

 ```
 ⓘ New app will bring more colors and better language support.
+ⓘ Markdown fenced code blocks -> full-color HTML with Pandoc compiler.

 Deprecated: multiple colour themes
 Deprecated: inline code color highlight